Dre Campbell Farm

 Rosemary, lavender, marigold, and mint are great tick-repellent plants.
 Planting these around your yard can naturally deter ticks.

-Moreover, some chrysanthemums contain Pyrethrum, a natural insecticide that repels ticks and other pests.
+Moreover, some chrysanthemums contain pyrethrum, a natural insecticide that repels ticks and other pests.

 20. Eucalyptus Oil

-You can also use this essential oil to make a homemade tick repellent spray for your home.
+You can also use this essential oil to make a homemade tick-repellent spray for your home.

-Just mix 20 drops of eucalyptus oil with 4 ounces of water in a spray bottle.
+Mix 20 drops of eucalyptus oil with 4 ounces of water in a spray bottle.
 Spray this solution around your home.

 21. NemAttack™ and NemaSeek™ Nematodes